The burrowing parrot is a bird species in the parrot family. It belongs to the smaller long-tailed Arinae

 It is mainly found in Argentina.
-A very much reduced population still survives in Chile, and migration of some Argentine populations to Uruguay has been reported for the winter.
-Sometimes, strong westerly winds bring some individuals to the Falkland Islands.
+A very much reduced population still survives in Chile, and migration of

 Its natural habitat is the arid bush steppe community known as the Monte Desert.